rolfbecker/MIE_EA.02_EMRP_WS2020/0201_Node-RED/README.md

 Create a UI tab and name it `EMRP2020`.
 Add a chart block to your flow and name it `time series`.
 Add the chart to a new group you name `group 1`.

+Use a Jupyter notebook to generate a sine sequentially and publish the data via MQTT.

 ### Tutorials

 Several excellent tutorials on Node-RED exist.